 The PPM was established to assist the Board in the implementation of its duties under OFPA and to establish operating procedures and policies for the NOSB.
-During public comment at the April 2016 NOSB meeting several additional suggested changes to the PPM were raised that were not directly addressed by that revision.
-The PDS has reviewed these additional suggested changes and proposes the following changes as listed in the table below.
-Not all items raised by the public or the Board have been addressed by the Subcommittee.
-Outstanding items will be forwarded to the PDS for ongoing consideration.
+During the period since the last revision (October 2016) the Policy Development Subcommittee has been compiling a list of minor revisions and suggested changes.
+The PDS has reviewed these suggested changes and proposes the following as listed in the table below.